nico-aero/Detox/docs/APIRef.Screenshots.md

 **Parameters:**

 `name (optional)` - Name of the final image-file to store as the artifact.
 For example, setting `name` to `opened general section` would result in an artifact file named `opened general section.png`.
-In case the name isn’t provided, Detox would self-generate a random, distinct name, instead (though not a very descriptive one).
+In case the name isn't provided, Detox would self-generate a random, distinct name, instead (though not a very descriptive one).

 #### Artifacts Management

 Means of creation of the final image as an artifact is tightly connected to the `--take-screenshots` argument to Detox CLI:

-- If `--take-screenshots none` is set, the screenshot will be taken, but it won’t be saved to `<artifacts-location>` after the test ends.
+- If `--take-screenshots none` is set, the screenshot will be taken, but it won't be saved to `<artifacts-location>` after the test ends.
-- If `--take-screenshots failing` is set, and the test passes, the screenshot won’t be saved to `<artifacts-location>` after the test ends.
+- If `--take-screenshots failing` is set, and the test passes, the screenshot won't be saved to `<artifacts-location>` after the test ends.
 - In the other modes (`manual` and `all`), if the test passes, the screenshot will be put to `<artifacts-location>/✓ Members area should greet the member with an announcement/opened general section.png`.
 - In the other modes (`manual` and `all`), if the test fails, the screenshot will be put to `<artifacts-location>/✗ Members area should greet the member with an announcement/opened general section.png`.